Egg-03/PaperTrail-PersistenceAPI/README.md

 > Please note that this is only for advanced users who have opted for self hosting the bot and it's services
 >
 > It is recommended that you deploy this service before deploying the [bot](https://github.com/Egg-03/PaperTrailBot?tab=readme-ov-file#self-hosting-guide) itself since the bot relies on the URL of this service to communicate
 >
+> This is not a public API and should not be publicly exposed and should be accessible only by the services within the local network
+>
-> A pre-hosted instance with it's services is already available: https://discord.com/discovery/applications/1381658412550590475
+> A pre-hosted instance with it's services pre-deployed and configured, is also available if you wish to not opt for self-deployment: https://discord.com/discovery/applications/1381658412550590475
 >
 > Just invite to your guild and configure it from there.